 The following examples can be written in the given configuration files.
-In both cases the configuration file can be found from users home directory.
+In both cases, the configuration file can be found in the user’s home directory.

 or ;